 And lastly, Inigo killed or attempted to kill (depending on your choice) his partner for the Dupan contracts.

-Either way, the Dragonborn is the only person who has escaped Inigo's curse so far, likely because they are a divine being (as I outlined in another theory of mine here).
+Either way, the Dragonborn is the only person who has escaped Inigo's curse so far, likely because they are a divine being.

 The Dragonborn Was Sent By Azura

 The Dragonborn was supposed to cross paths with Inigo, either to stop him or to help him.
 I don't believe for a second that Gary would force us to kill Inigo (which would bring things about full-circle given the way he begs for death when you meet him) but I do believe there might be an option to do so.

 With all the conversations you can have with Inigo about destiny and honor, this seems to be the intention behind the story: Inigo and the Dragonborn didn't accidentally cross paths.

 Inigo's killing spree only stops when he hears stories about the Dragonborn.